Flairysm/drops/replit.md

 - **Pull Rate Rebalancing**: Completely rebalanced pull rates for all pack types with new 7-tier distribution
 - **CSS Styling**: Updated tier colors, glow effects, and styling to support 7 distinct tiers
 - **Vault Functionality**: Confirmed refund calculations use 100% card value and updated tier filtering to work with new system

+### August 31, 2025 - App Rebranding to "Drops"
+- **Complete Rebranding**: Updated all app name references from "Flair TCG Arcade" to "Drops"
+- **Navigation Updates**: Updated header and navigation branding across all pages
+- **Landing Page**: Updated main hero section and footer branding
+- **Documentation**: Updated replit.md to reflect new app name
+- **Toast Messages**: Updated registration welcome message to use new branding